siqiang-ng/tp/docs/UserGuide.md

 ### Listing all contacts : `list`

-Shows a list of all the contacts in the address list.
+Shows a list of all the contacts in the contact list.

 Format: `list`

 ### Editing a contact : `edit`

-Edits the contact details of an existing contact in the address list.
+Edits the contact details of an existing contact in the contact list.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`